47degrees/arrow-architecture/deck/README.md

 ## Support Async/Non-Blocking Popular data types

-Arrow can abstract away the computational container type emulating __higher kinded types__.
+Λrrow can abstract away the computational container type emulating __higher kinded types__.

 `Kind<F, A>` denotes an `A` value inside an `F` type contructor:
 Ex: `List<A>`, `Deferred<A>`, `IO<A>`, `Observable<A>`